The season is over, and it’s time to pull your taps, and clean and store your DIY maple syrup equipment. Here are some tips!

-After you are finished making maple syrup for the year it is important to remove your taps from your trees so that the trees can heal between sugaring seasons.
-Then it is time to clean and store your equipment.
+After you are finished making maple syrup for the year, it is time to clean and store your DIY maple syrup equipment.

-To remove taps, gently tap with a hammer from a few different directions, then gently wriggle out of the tree.
+First, remove your taps from your trees so that the trees can heal between sugaring seasons.
+This is important!
+To remove taps, gently tap with a hammer from a few different directions.
+Then, gently wriggle the tap out of the tree.

-You can easily clean your taps for storage by boiling them in water and setting them on a dishtowel to dry.
-Sap buckets can simply be rinsed and stacked to dry.
+You can easily clean your taps for storage by agitating them in a bucket of clean water and setting them on a dishtowel to dry.
+If your taps are particularly gunky, try boiling them in water for 15 minutes before rinsing and drying.
+Sap buckets and lids can simply be rinsed and stacked to dry as well.

-Your sugaring pan is likely to have cook marks ranging from brown to black.
-This is burned-on sugar.
-It can be removed by filling the vessel with a weak baking soda water solution (3 tablespoons of soda per 5 gallons of water), boiling the solution in the pan for 30 minutes and leaving it to cool for several hours or overnight.
+Cleaning your sugaring pan takes a bit more work.
+Your pan is likely to have cook marks ranging from brown to black.
+This is burned-on sugar and mineral deposits.
+To remove these cook marks and deposits, fill the vessel with a weak baking soda water solution (3 tablespoons of soda per 5 gallons of water).
+Then, boil the solution in the pan for 30 minutes and leave it to cool for several hours or overnight.
 The cook marks should wipe or flake off easily with a soft rag.
-Do not use abrasives, detergents or harsh chemicals to clean your taps, buckets or sugaring pan.

 Rinse, ring and hang your filters to dry.
-For tenacious gunk, you may choose to boil your filters for 15 minutes and let cool before wringing and drying.
-Do not use anything other than water to clean your filters, including detergents.
+For tenacious gunk, boil your filters for 15 minutes and let them cool before wringing and hangingn to dry.
+Remember: do not use anything other than water to clean your filters, including detergents of any kind!